 While a little bit of muscle atrophy is expected, too much can cause serious complications, including:

-- Reduced Circulation: When SCI patients sit in the same position for too long, blood cannot circulate efficiency and can pool in the legs.
+- Reduced Circulation: When SCI patients sit in the same position for too long, blood cannot circulate efficiently and can pool in the legs.
 This increases the risk of developing blood clots and pressure sores.

 - Metabolic Syndrome: When people become too sedentary, they don’t use enough energy and their metabolisms slow down.
 Over time, this can cause high blood pressure, weight gain, and high cholesterol levels.